kennywall/import-test/_posts/2010-06-03-att-rants-and-raves.md

 domain: apievangelist.com
 image:
 ---
-{% include JB/setup %}<p>ATT decided to stop offering unlimited data plans to new customers  today.
+{% include JB/setup %}ATT decided to stop offering unlimited data plans to new customers  today.
 I'm going to ride the Anti ATT sentiment for a bit.
 I  have several complaints about AT&amp;T that I need to explore here on my  blog.
 I have had the phone number 541-913-2328 on the  AT&amp;T network since January 1999.
 It was my primary business line  for the eight years I ran a web application development company.
 I have had my  complaints, but remained a loyal AT&amp;T customer.
 As time moves on  and I do more business with AT&amp;T I increasingly get frustrated with them.